lealceldeiro/gems/README.md

 # Gems

-This is not intented to be used as an official reference of any kind.
+This is not intended to be used as an official reference of any kind.
 It is only intended to be used as a memo for myself after reading some great books which I think deserve to be kept at hand.
 This repo is public only because I think many people may find it useful as a summary, but, if you want to really learn about these topics, consider reading the linked books.